-Orbit of secondary about center of mass (x) Accretion Disks Let's think about mass transfer!
+LISA Pathfinder (LPF) was launched on 3 December 2015, and arrived at L1 on 22 January 2016, where, among other experiments, it tested the technology needed by (e)LISA to detect gravitational waves.
+LISA Pathfinder used an instrument consisting of two small gold alloy cubes.
+Spacecraft at Sun-Earth L2 1 October 2001 - October 2010: Wilkinson Microwave Anisotropy Probe July 2009 - 29 April 2013: Herschel Space Telescope 3 July 2009 - 21 October 2013: Planck Space Observatory January 2014 - 2018: Gaia Space Observatory 2021: James Webb Space Telescope will use a halo orbit 2024: Wide Field Infrared Survey Telescope (WFIRST) will use a halo orbit Accretion Disks Let's think about mass transfer!
 What happens for 1) two equal mass main sequence stars, 2) a red giant and an equal mass main sequence star, 3) a red giant and a white dwarf?
 In a close binary system, mass can transfer from the lower mass star to the higher mass star through L1.
 The inner equipotential surface makes a figure eight, and if this surface is entirely filled with gas being stripped off M2, then we call them "contact' binaries.
 If only the primary surface is filled, as call that "semidetached", and if nothing is filled we call it "detached."
 These figure-eight surfaces are called 'Roche Lobes," and we will discuss them further next semester.
 Let's assume we have a close binary.
 Gravity will pull the outer layers of one star onto the other.
 The specifics of this mass transfer depend on how tightly bound the outer layers are, which in turn depends on the mass and evolutionary stages of the two stars.
-The mass transfer rate can be expressed as $$\dot{M} = \rho v A. \tag{37}$$ If we assume that the mass transfer velocity happens at the rms velocity of the gas, $v = (3kT/(\mu m_H))^{1/2}$, with a bit of geometry we find $$\dot{M} \propto d^3 \rho T^{1/2} \,, \tag{38}$$ where d is the "overflow distance," which is inversely proportional to the distance between the stellar centers (strange way to parameterize, I know).
+The mass transfer rate can be expressed as $$\dot{M} = \rho v A \,. \tag{36}$$ If we assume that the mass transfer velocity happens at the rms velocity of the gas, $v = (3kT/(\mu m_H))^{1/2}$ , with a bit of geometry we find $$\dot{M} \propto d^3 \rho T^{1/2} \,, \tag{37}$$ where d is the "overflow distance," which is inversely proportional to the distance between the stellar centers (strange way to parameterize, I know).
 Therefore, the mass transfer rate increases strongly as a function of stellar distance, as expected.
 Material that is accreted onto the primary does so in an accretion disk, a thin disk of material that surrounds the primary.
-Accretion disks form because the primary is in orbit around the CoM.
+Accretion disks form because the primary is in orbit around

+Orbit of secondary about center of mass $(\mathbf{x})$ the CoM.
 The material must lose energy in order to spiral into the primary.
 It does so by converting orbital energy into thermal energy, heating up in the process.
 Therefore, we would expect that accretion disks have temperature gradients from outside in.
 The heating comes from friction of the gas, and possibly magnetohydrodynamics effects.
 We can compute the temperature and luminosity profiles of accretion disks by assuming that they emit (optically thin) blackbody emission.
 If we use the Viial Theorem, 2K + U = 0, or K = -U/2.
 Therefore, E + K + U = 1/2U.
-We can define U in the normal way, $$E = -G\frac{M_1 m}{2r}, (39)$$ where m is the particle mass at radius r.
+We can define U in the normal way, $$E = -G\frac{M_1m}{2r}, \qquad (38)$$ where m is the particle mass at radius r.